UC Ag Issues Center

 Betsy Marchand

-Marchand served six terms on the Yolo County Board of Supervisors retiring in 1996.
-Her special interests and activities include water, land use, and transportation issues as well as criminal justice and health issues.
-Currently, Mrs. Marchand is President of the State Board of Reclamation appointed by the Governor in 2001.
-She is also a Tribal Gaming Commissioner for the Cache Creek Indian Bingo and Casino and a founding board member of the Yolo Basin Foundation.
-A member of a pioneer California family, she received a B.A. from Pomona College (Phi Beta Kappa) and an M.A. degree from Vanderbilt University, where she studied as a Ford Foundation Fellow.
-Mrs. Marchand has taught high school English and social studies in both Southern California and Northern California
+Betsy Marchand served six terms on the Yolo County Board of Supervisors retiring in 1996.
+Her special interests and activities include water, land use, transportation, and health care.
+Marchand served as President of the State Board of Reclamation appointed by the Governor from 2001 until 2005.
+She is a founding board member of the Yolo Basin Foundation, served for eleven years on the Tribal Gaming Commission at Cache Creek Casino Resort for the Yocha deHe Wintun Nation, and now serves as an advisor / consultant to the Yocha deHe Wintun Nation on local government and community matters.
+Marchand is a member of a pioneer California family; she received a B.A. from Pomona College (Phi Beta Kappa) and an M.A. degree from Vanderbilt University where she was a Ford Foundation Fellow.
+She has taught high school in both Southern and Northern California.
+Marchand has received numerous awards for public service at the county and the state level.

 Steven D. Rystrom